leafo/lml/README.md

 c d c d c d e.2
 ```

-Time commands stack when repeated:
+Time commands stack when repeated.
+You can also add a number to apply the effect multiple times:

 ```
-dt dt c d    # Each note is 0.25 beats
+dt dt c d    # Each note is 0.25 beats dt2 c d      # Same as above ht3 c        # Note is 8 beats (2^3)
 ```

 ### Position Restore